top of page

 Here is Braydon’s message:

-Before I get into it, let me get into some of my spiritual background.
+Before I get into it, let me share some of my spiritual background.
 I grew up in a Christian household where God was never really the main priority.
-We still found time to go to church every Sunday, and before the pandemic, I attended youth group for as many Thursdays as I could.
+We still went to church every Sunday, and before the pandemic, I attended youth group for as many Thursdays as I could.
 As I got older, my faith was growing slowly but surely, though I had not yet made the commitment to give my life to Christ.

 That all changed when COVID hit.
 Like many people’s testimonies I’ve heard, mine includes a very deep plummet down.
 The pandemic was that moment for me.
 I was in seventh grade, and I was finally getting settled into middle school.
 The community of the school I went to was not positive.
 I was more focused on getting through the day and going home than I was on my school work, and my grades reflected that.

 After the pandemic was over, my parents made one of the most important decisions in my spiritual journey.
 That was to put me into Judah to start my freshman year.
-Right away, I felt an effect, but to be completely honest, I wasn’t able to get back to where I once was, and to get stronger, until this year.
+Right away, I felt an effect, but to be completely honest, I didn’t get back to where I once was, and get stronger, until this year.
 There are many reasons for this, and I’m going to take you through a few of the most important.

 This year, I was able to make a much more brotherly love connection with my close friends and teammates on the basketball team.
 I feel like this connection has stemmed from everyone making their own improvements, not just in basketball but also as people.
 That has really helped us grow stronger together.
 To all you guys on the team, I would like to say just how incredibly honored and proud I am to call you guys my teammates and, more importantly, my second family.

 Another thing that helped shape my commitment to Jesus was the addition of the new Bible teacher, Mr. Neethling.
 He was a huge help to me in making my decision to give my life to Christ, and for that I’m so thankful.
 Mr. Neethling, I’m not sure if I have told you this before, but if I have, you deserve to hear it again: thank you for what you do for me and the people here at Judah.
-Not to go on and on about how great Mr. Neethling is, but for me, his Bible class has empowered me to go home and tell my family what I’m learning.
-It’s even inspired my family and me to attend church regularly.
+Not to go on and on about how great Mr. Neethling is, but his Bible class has empowered me to go home and tell my family what I’m learning about God.
+It’s even inspired my family and me to attend church regularly again.

 Something I want everyone to take away from my story is that I’m not completely sure what the future has for me.
 Not tomorrow, next week, or next year.
 However, I have confidence that by patiently and honestly seeking God’s will, the future is taken care of.